sled-rs/sled-rs.github.io/performance.md

 Corollary: you are allowed to be wrong.

-we are wrong, and for reasons that we may never fully understand, despite our duties to ourselves to interrogate each assumption violation we are confronted by.

 Luckily for us, machines tend to be quite amenable to measurement.
-Constructing them to be so is the only way we've been able to produce them despite our glaring flaws.
+Constructing them to be somewhat measurable in the first place is the only way we've been able to produce them despite our many shortcomings.
+We took the predecessor to your current machine, chose some metrics to improve, made a huge number of mistakes while continuing to measure, and occasionally we got lucky and the metrics we cared about improved enough to alter the production lines - crystallizing the successful results into new production processes.

 The only thing that matters is that real programs on real hardware see statistically